 Generally, motors that have a higher Kv value will have higher top speeds and less torque at slower speeds.
 Motors with a lower Kv rating often have higher acceleration and more torque but slower top speeds.
 This isn’t always the case though, and with the right combination of gears and batteries, a motor rated over 1500Kv can achieve high speeds while still having decent torque at low speeds.

-Can any motor be used in any RC car?
-Read on here
+Check out my article: Can any motor be used in any RC car?

 Motors in 1/8 scale RC trucks need to be strong to deal with large obstacles or steep uphills without burning out.
 For the most part, you’ll find brushless motors in 1/8 scale RC trucks.
 Brushless motors generally last longer than brushed and they turn much faster for higher speeds.